Service Desk Automation: 15 Proven Strategies to Transform IT Support

 Self-Service Portals and Knowledge Base Automation

-Self-service portals cut ticket volume by letting employees find answers (self-service) without agent intervention.
-And this has been proven as AI-driven self-service tools deflect 11% to 30% of incoming support tickets.
+Self-service portals cut ticket volume by letting employees find answers without agent intervention.
+AI-driven self-service tools deflect 11% to 30% of incoming support tickets.

 How does it work?
 AI-powered search interprets the intent behind questions and surfaces relevant articles from connected knowledge sources.
 Employees type queries in plain language and receive instant recommendations.
 Automated knowledge capture then converts resolved tickets into searchable articles automatically.
 When an agent solves a new issue, the system turns that resolution into documentation for the next person with the same question.
 This builds a knowledge base that grows with actual support interactions instead of relying on manual article creation.